-Energy efficient mechanisms.
-Energy-efficient schemes have been proposed at all layers of the 802.11 stack.
-Starting from the lowest layer, [9] pre-computes the optimal ratepower configuration for each data frame.
+from the lowest layer, [9] precomputes the optimal rate-power configuration for each data frame.
 Several works aim at reducing the energy wastage in the WLAN by adapting the contention parameters [10], [14] or extending the backoff operation [12], [16].
-Cooperative relaying for energy efficiency is analyzed in [7]; [31] exploits idle period predictions to switch from active to sleep states.
-Increasing the sleep state time is the main energy saving target in the standard Power Saving Mechanism (PSM) [4], and in traffic management (and shaping) schemes such as NAPman [6], or in 'infrastructure on demand' schemes [8] devised to (de)activate Access Points based on client load.
-All these proposals are based either on (i) the energy consumption of the PA, which might be detailed but underestimates the consumption of the complete device, or on (ii) the coarse-grained estimated consumption of the complete device, which precludes a thorough understanding of the per-packet delivery implications.
+Cooperative relaying for energy efficiency is analyzed in [7]; reference [31] exploits idle period predictions to switch from active to sleep states.
+Increasing the sleep state time is the main energy saving target in the standard power saving mechanism (PSM) [4] and in traffic management (and shaping) schemes such as NAPman [6] or in "infrastructure on demand" schemes [8] devised to (de)activate access points based on client load.
+All these proposals are based either on: 1) the energy consumption of the PA, which might be detailed but underestimates the consumption of the complete device; or on 2) the coarse-grained estimated consumption of the complete device, which precludes a thorough understanding of the per-packet delivery implications.